Pointe du Lac station: History

-It opened on 8 October 2011 after a 1.3 km extension from Créteil–Préfecture, with construction having started in 2007.
-It is the easternmost and southernmost station on the Paris Métro system (not including stations on RER lines).
-It is situated to the southeast of Lac de Créteil.
+It opened on 8 October 2011 as part of a 1.3 km extension from Créteil–Préfecture, with construction having started in 2007.
+It is the easternmost on the Paris Métro system (not including stations on RER lines) and was also the southernmost one until the opening of Aéroport d'Orly station in 2024.
+It is situated to the southeast of Créteil Lake.
+It is currently the second-newest above-ground station on the Paris Métro, behind Coteaux Beauclair on Line 11.

 In 2019, the station was used by 2,849,288 passengers making it the 186th busiest of the Métro network, out of 302 stations.

-In 2020, the station was used by 1,684,557 passengers amidst the COVID-19 pandemic, making it the 150th busiest of the Métro network, out of 305 stations.
+In 2020, the station was used by 1,684,557 passengers amidst the COVID-19 pandemic, making it the 150th busiest of the Métro network out of 305 stations.

+In 2025, Câble 1 will open as a cable car, connecting Pointe du Lac station to Bois Matar in Villeneuve-Saint-Georges, in the Val-de-Marne region of the Grand Paris region.

 Passenger services

 Access

 The station has a single entrance along a bus-only lane.

 Station layout

-Platforms

 Pointe du Lac is an elevated station with a particular arrangement specific to the stations serving or had served as a terminus.
 It has three tracks and two platforms.
-The side platform serves as the arrival platform while the island platform serves as the departure platform for services towards Balard.
+The side platform serves as the arrival platform, while the island platform serves as the departure platform for services towards Balard.
 The arrival platform, due to it being the terminus of the line, does not have an awning over it, a unique case for an elevated station on the network.
-Orange “Akiko” style seats are installed on the island departure platform.
+Orange "Akiko" style seats are installed on the island departure platform.